WHAT IS AN INSURANCE CLAIM SCOPE OF LOSS?

 An experienced contractor familiar will the insurance claims process like CIG Construction, can assist in preparing a scope of repair.
 Other independent consultants, construction estimator or public adjuster are able to prepare a scope, usually for a fee.

 An advantage of using an independent scope of repair to negotiate with your insurance company is that it entails a greater level of detail about the scope of work to be performed and its associated costs.
 When the insurance company is provided with a credible and detailed scope of repair, it becomes harder for them to underpay the claim.
-Additionally, an independent scope of repair is more likely to be formatted similarly to the insurance company’s scope, allowing for “apples to apples” comparison of the work and costs estimated by the insurer and the insured.

 QUESTIONS TO ASK BEFORE HIRING A CONTRACTOR TO PREPARE AN INSURANCE CLAIM SCOPE OF REPAIR: